 Are you finding that capital budgets are being cut but the equipment costs do not fit into shrinking budgets?
-LDC has expertise with reconditioned equipment that can provide a solution to your needs yet minimize the impact to your budget.
+LDC has expertise with used and reconditioned equipment that can provide a solution to your needs yet minimize the impact on your budget.
 In these trying economic times, many industrial processors are finding a need to improve or upgrade their existing equipment to maintain or create a competitive edge, or just to run more efficiently.
 Yet, in many cases, the budget just does not allow for that new expenditure.

-LDC, with its own shop and shipping facilities, an extensive field presence and experienced in-house personnel, is in a unique position to be able to provide reconditioned equipment.
+LDC, with its own shop and shipping facilities, an extensive field presence, and experienced in-house personnel, is in a unique position to be able to provide reconditioned equipment.
 We are proud to say that we have saved customers as much as half the amount of the cost of new.
 We have found that most competitors don’t have a shop nor the expertise to properly recondition existing equipment.

 We believe that our long history of reconditioning equipment gives us an edge when looking at a potential opportunity for our customer.
 In some cases, we can re-use key portions of the equipment such as trunnions, drive systems, or even the shell.
 In other cases, we have manufactured a larger capacity unit able to keep the same footprint.
-This offers a number of advantages regarding environmental and other permitting policies.
+This offers many advantages regarding environmental and other permitting policies.